STV rifle

-The STV (abbreviation for Súng Trường Việt Nam; or STL, Súng Tiểu liên Việt Nam (Note: it should be clarified that Vietnam does not officially adopt and recognize any actual classification and definition for assault rifle, while the majority of internationally-equivalent assault rifles are formally designated as submachine guns in Vietnamese service.)) is a family of Vietnamese-made service assault rifles and submachine guns made by the Z111 Factory and chambered in 7.62×39mm.
+The STV (abbreviation for Súng Trường Việt Nam; or STL, Súng Tiểu liên Việt Nam (Note: it should be clarified that Vietnam does not officially adopt and recognize any actual classification and definition for assault rifle, while the majority of internationally-equivalent assault rifles are formally designated as submachine guns in Vietnamese service.)) is a family of Vietnamese assault rifles and submachine guns made by the Z111 Factory and chambered in 7.62×39mm.